Best Dog Breeding Software 2026: Puppy Waitlist, Deposits, and Buyer Portal Compared

 - COI calculation from pedigree data.

 - Built-in buyer portal so puppy buyers self-serve their puppy records, photos, pedigree, contracts, and documents.
+The 40 "any updates?" emails per litter go away.

 - Built-in marketplace presence at marketplace.breederhq.com.
 Listings, breeder profile, and inquiries flow into the same system as your operations.
+BreederBuddy, Breeder Cloud Pro, and Dog Breeder Pro do not have one.

 - Mobile-first design for whelping nights, shows, and on-the-go updates.